 9 In all instances, the filekeeper is to serve as an impartial facilitator and materials collector for the candidate's file, and in that capacity, (s)he should be neither an advocate nor a detractor for the candidate seeking a decision before the Appointments & Promotions Committee.
 The filekeeper shall not bias the review committee letter to reflect her/his personal position taken on the merits of the case.
-The filekeeper's personal views are to be expressed anonymously as part of the objective summary of the committee discussions in the review committee letter and then elaborated upon in her/his required personal letter added to the candidate's file.
-(Added October 16, 2007)

-shall read the personal letters of the members of each review committee, ensuring consistency between the departmental/programmatic letter and the letters from the departmental/programmatic review committee.
+The filekeeper's personal views are to be expressed anonymously as part of the objective summary of the committee discussions in the review committee the three criteria of Teaching, Scholarship and Service.
+This letter will be signed by the candidate (indicating that s/he has been given the opportunity to read the letter) and each member present at the meeting of the chair's review committee (indicating concurrence with the contents of the letter).
+The filekeeper shall enter the letter from each review committee into the candidate's file, and the candidate will receive copies of both letters.
+After the completion of both letters, yet well in advance of the file's due date, the filekeeper shall make copies of the letters available to each member of each review committee.
+Each member of each review committee, including the review committee chairs, shall then contribute a personal letter of evaluation.
+The review committee chair who is not the filekeeper shall read the personal letters of his/her review committee members, ensuring consistency between those personal letters and the committee's departmental/programmatic letter.
+(S)he shall then forward all personal letters to the filekeeper.
+The filekeeper shall read the personal letters of the members of each review committee, ensuring consistency between the departmental/programmatic letter and the letters from the departmental/programmatic review committee.
 The filekeeper shall enter all personal letters (including her/his own) into the candidate's file.
 The review committee chairs shall hold the contents of all personal letters in confidence and shall not cite their contents in any letter to which the candidate is privy.
 (Amended March 10, 2009)